-The next running of the Boston Marathon is on Monday, April 18th, 2016!
+The Next Running of the Boston Marathon is on Monday, April 15, 2023!

 So you want to enjoy the Boston Marathon by bike, huh?

 The Boston Marathon is by and large the most iconic sporting event in Boston, with the Head of the Charles coming in at a possible close second.
-It’s the longest running Marathon in the world, and the second longest running foot race in the US, narrowly beaten out by the Buffalo Turkey Trot by just five months.
+It’s the oldest active marathon in the world, and the second oldest footrace in the US, narrowly beaten out by the Buffalo Turkey Trot by just five months.

-The Marathon’s 26.2 mile route winds through Eight cities and suburbs: Hopkinton, Ashland, Framingham, Natick, Wellesley, Newton, Brookline, and of course, Boston!
+The Marathon’s 26.2 mile route winds through eight cities and suburbs: Hopkinton, Ashland, Framingham, Natick, Wellesley, Newton, Brookline, and of course, Boston!
 The route includes charming downtown areas, bustling city streets, and wooded roads between farmland.
-It is as picturesque and elegant, and a perfect place for a running race.
-And with those settings also come great places for our favorite activity: Biking!
+It’s picturesque, elegant, and a perfect place for a running race.
+And with those settings also come great places for our favorite activity: biking!

 Need a bike?

-Cycling is one of the most popular ways to follow the marathon route – there are many ways to jump from place to place on the marathon route to see loved ones and friends that are running, and to catch the best action as the runners vie for position.
-Here are some tips for how to best get around:
+Cycling is one of the most popular ways to follow the marathon route – there are many ways to jump from place to place on the marathon route to see loved ones and friends that are running and to catch the best action as the runners vie for position.
+Here are some tips on how to best get around:

 Use a mapping software like Google Maps to find the best routes between places on the routes.

-Also, obey any instructions given by Marathon staff, police, or route marshalls.
+Also, obey any instructions given by Marathon staff, police, or route marshals.

 Cross only at specific crossing points.
 Don’t disrupt the race!